atbcb/ICTTestingBaseline/docs/16LinksControls.md

 1. Find all links and user controls on the page, including those that are scripted elements.

 ### Test Instructions
-1. Check that the purpose of each link/control can be determined from either
+1. Check that the purpose of each link/control can be determined from one of the following:
-   1. the link/control text alone or
+   a.  the link/control text alone or
-   1. the link/control text together with its programmatically determined context (such as `title`).
+   b.  the link/control text together with its programmatically determined context (such as `title`).
-   1. the link/control text together with its heading context, enclosing paragraph, list item, or table cell and associated table header cells.
+   c. the link/control text together with its heading context, enclosing paragraph, list item, or table cell and associated table header cells.
 1. If test 1 fails, check if any of these exceptions apply:
    1. the purpose of the link/control would be ambiguous to users in general.
    1. the purpose of the link/control is is supposed to be unknown or obscured.